openai/openai-cookbook/README.md

 #### Recommendations

 Recommendations are quite similar to search, except that instead of a free-form text query, the inputs are items in a set.
-And instead of using pairs of doc-query models, you can use a single symmetric similarity model (e.g., `text-similarity-curie-001`).

 An example of how to use embeddings for recommendations is shown in [Recommendation_using_embeddings.ipynb](examples/Recommendation_using_embeddings.ipynb).